luxi-huang/A-star-Path-Planing-and-Navigation/README.md

 - Robot_control.py:
   - Controlled robot navigation base on the path get from A*path planing.

-## Detals works:
+## Details works:

-You can find more detals of the owrk from my [github](https://luxi-huang.github.io/portfolio/A_star/)
+You can find more details of the work from my [portfolio](https://luxi-huang.github.io/portfolio/A_star/).